 Interests and Activities

 Horse riding in Montana

-I am also a fellow of the Royal Astronomical Society, a member of the Institute of Physics, a member of the International Astronomical Union, a member of the American Astronomical Society and a member of the Royal Society Of Chemistry Astrophysical Chemistry Group.
+I am also a fellow of the Royal Astronomical Society, a member of the Institute of Physics, a member of the International Astronomical Union and a member of the Royal Society Of Chemistry Astrophysical Chemistry Group.

 I am a friend of the Royal Academy, member of the National Trust and friend of Westonbirt Arboretum.

 In the course of my two careers I have travelled extensively and visited the US, Mexico, Tobago, Chile, Eire, France, Italy, Spain, Portugal, Germany, Switzerland, Austria, Netherlands, Belgium, Denmark, Norway, Sweden, Finland, Czech Republic, Russia, Hungary, Malta, Greece, Turkey, Egypt, Israel, Kenya, South Africa, India, Thailand, Hong Kong, Singapore, Taiwan and Japan.